TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/09 - 1 Samuel/1 Samuel 1/1 Samuel 1.21.md

 ---

-And the man Elkanah, and all his house, went up to offer unto Jehovah the yearly sacrifice, and his vow.
+The man Elkanah, and all his house, went up to offer to Yahweh the yearly sacrifice, and his vow.